awslabs/mountpoint-s3/doc/CONFIGURATION.md

 Enabling caching relaxes the strong read-after-write consistency offered by Mountpoint with default configuration.
 Please read more in the [consistency and concurrency section of the semantics documentaton](./SEMANTICS.md#consistency-and-concurrency).

+Mountpoint caching can be further configured, such as adjusting the metadata time-to-live (TTL) or the maximum space allowed to be used by the data cache.
+Review the caching options available using `mount-s3 --help`.

 ### S3 storage classes

 Amazon S3 offers a [range of storage classes](https://aws.amazon.com/s3/storage-classes/) that you can choose from based on the data access, resiliency, and cost requirements of your workloads.
 When creating new files with Mountpoint, you can control which storage class the corresponding objects are stored in.
 By default, Mountpoint uses the S3 Standard storage class, which is appropriate for a wide variety of use cases.
 To store new objects in a different storage class, use the `--storage-class` command-line flag.
 Possible values for this argument include: